jhucompilers/fall2020/assign/assign04.md

 * Functional requirements: 85%

 For the part of the grade allocated to functional requirements, the grading will be substantially weighted towards correct compilation of programs involving only `INTEGER` variables and values (no arrays or records.)
 You should get this working correctly, including control flow (`IF`, `ELSE`, `WHILE`, `REPEAT`) before tackling arrays and records.

+Functional requirements grading for 428 students:

+* INTEGER variables, expressions, and scalar assignments, READ and WRITE: 40%
+* Control flow (IF, IF/ELSE, WHILE, REPEAT): 15%
+* One-dimensional arrays of INTEGER elements: 10%
+* Record types with INTEGER fields: 10%
+* Arrays of record elements: 5%
+* Records with array fields: 5%

+Functional requirements grading for 628 students:

+* INTEGER variables, expressions, and scalar assignments, READ and WRITE: 30%
+* Control flow (IF, IF/ELSE, WHILE, REPEAT): 15%
+* One-dimensional arrays of INTEGER elements: 10%
+* Two-dimensional arrays of INTEGER elements: 10%
+* Record types with INTEGER fields: 10%
+* Arrays of record elements (including 2-D arrays): 5%
+* Records with array fields (including 2-D arrays): 5%

+Semantics for CHAR variables are values are specified, but you are not officially required to implement them.

 # Getting started